josh-works/terakeet_books/README.md

 - books
 - publishers

-and built a small seed file for all of these.
+and built a small seed file for all of these: `$ rake db:seed` will give you objects to play with in the console.

+### Step 6